The Complainant is Accenture Global Services Limited, Ireland, represented by McDermott Will & Emery LLP, United States of America (“United States”).

-The disputed domain name, <accenturegroupe.com> (the “Domain Name”), is registered with GoDaddy.com, LLC (the “Registrar”).
+The disputed domain name <accenture-ph.com> is registered with Google LLC (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on April 9, 2019.
-On April 9, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On April 10, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name, which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on April 12, 2019, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on April 12, 2019
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on September 14, 2019.
+On September 16, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On September 17, 2019, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-The Center appointed Tony Willoughby as the sole panelist in this matter on May 24, 2019.
+The Center appointed Douglas Clark as the sole panelist in this matter on November 7, 2019.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.

-For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel orders that the Domain Name, <accenturegroupe.com>, be transferred to the Complainant.
+For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel orders that the disputed domain name, <accenture-ph.com> be transferred to the Complainant.

 Stay updated!
 Get new cases and decisions by daily email.